Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/color-palette.md

 ## CSS

-Boosted sets an additional layer to use Orange Design System's color tokens names—defined first and mapped to Bootstrap core variables.
+OUDS Web sets an additional layer to use Orange Design System's color tokens names—defined first and mapped to Bootstrap core variables.
-Boosted core uses Bootstrap's naming for maintenance ease, but you're encouraged to use Orange color tokens when it comes to custom code.
+OUDS Web core uses Bootstrap's naming for maintenance ease, but you're encouraged to use Orange color tokens when it comes to custom code.

 ### Sass variables

-A first layer of Sass variables defines the Boosted's color palette.
+A first layer of Sass variables defines the OUDS Web's color palette.

 {{< scss-docs name="palette" file="scss/_color-palette.scss" >}}